Many black men deal with depression, but few are actually willing to talk about it.

 Lucien was also one of the smartest guys I had ever met.
-He made a perfect score on the SAT and had earned a full scholarship into our university’s honors program.
+He earned a perfect score on the SAT and a full scholarship into our university’s honors program.

 Lucien and I studied and partied together during our first semester of college, but I noticed a change in him when we returned from Christmas break.